3 lessons the Oscars teach us about marketing

 After any televised awards show, the entertainment media spends the following hours and days discussing the designer apparel seen on the red carpet.
 Aside from the Oscar wins, the media coverage has a strong focus on the brands each actor and actress chooses to wear.
 Does the fashion piece make a statement?
 Is there a social or political motive behind the clothing they choose to don?

 Bad branding is bad.
 And what’s worse than bad branding?
 Inconsistent branding.
-As any freelance designers can tell you, most clients don’t want branding, nor do they know what it is… Too often, designers are asked to design a logo for as cheap as possible.
+As any freelance designer can tell you, most clients don’t want to brand, nor do they know what it is… Too often, designers are asked to design a logo as cheaply as possible.
 The biggest problem is that there is very little thought afforded to the actual brand and the future of the company.